A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 Many financial figures and disclosures in SEC filings are machine-tagged via iXBRL — those are handled deterministically by the [sec-edgar-extraction-pipeline](https://github.com/A-Kuo/sec-edgar-extraction-pipeline).
 But a significant portion of financially material information lives in **untagged narrative text** that requires language understanding:

-**1. No consistent structure.** A 10-K filed by Apple in 2024 looks nothing like a 10-K filed by a regional bank in 2019.
+**1. Structure inconsistency.** A 10-K filed by Apple in 2024 looks nothing like a 10-K filed by a regional bank in 2019.
 MD&A sections, footnotes, and non-GAAP reconciliations appear in different orders with varying formats.

-**2. Legalese obscures financial signal.** The Management Discussion & Analysis (MD&A) section is where companies discuss their actual financial performance.
-But it is written by lawyers and investor relations teams to minimize legal exposure, not to communicate clearly.
-"Revenue increased 12% year-over-year driven by growth in our services segment, partially offset by headwinds in our hardware category" encodes aspect-level sentiment that requires NLP understanding, not keyword matching.
+**2. Legalese obscures financial signal.** The Management Discussion & Analysis (MD&A) section is where companies discuss their actual financial performance, but it is written by lawyers and investor relations teams to minimize legal exposure, not to communicate clearly.
+"Revenue increased 12% year-over-year driven by growth in our services segment, partially offset by headwinds in our hardware category" encodes aspect-level sentiment that may require NLP understanding.

-**3. Numbers appear in multiple formats.** `$394,328 million`, `$394.3 billion`, `394328000000` — the same number, three representations.
-Tables sometimes report in thousands, sometimes in millions.
-Currency symbols may or may not be present.
-A general-purpose number extractor will get this wrong constantly.
+**3. Numbers appear in multiple formats.** `$394,328 million`, `$394.3 billion`, and `394328000000`  are three formats of the same number.
+Tables themselves can report in different denominations, and currency symbols may or may not be present.
+Thus a general purpose extraction is risky.

 **4. Untagged tables break naive parsers.** Not all financial tables are iXBRL-tagged.
 Text-rendered tables in plain-text filings and non-GAAP reconciliation tables often lack machine-readable markup entirely.

 **5. Non-GAAP metrics are never tagged.** Companies frequently report adjusted EBITDA, free cash flow, and other non-standard metrics only in prose.
-These require LLM extraction.
+These require NLP extraction.

 For iXBRL-tagged facts — where the filer has already machine-labeled the number — deterministic extraction is both simpler and more reliable.
-That work belongs to the [sec-edgar-extraction-pipeline](https://github.com/A-Kuo/sec-edgar-extraction-pipeline).
-This repo picks up where tagging ends.
+[Downserted pipeline](https://github.com/A-Kuo/sec-edgar-extraction-pipeline)..

 ---